 Chartered Professional Engineer (CPEngNZ) Registration Chartered Member of Engineering New Zealand (CMEngNZ) Assesses engineering competence to an internationally recognised standard, with current New Zealand specific competence.
 Quality mark of general competence and professionalism, assessed to an internationally recognised standard.
 Re-assessed at least every six years.
-Commits to the CPEng Code of Ethical Conduct .
+Commits to the CPEng Code of Ethical Conduct.
 Meets annual CPD requirements.
 Assessed once, with annual commitment to ongoing professional development and ethics .
 May be required if your work involves signing off consents, or certifying work under a New Zealand regulatory regime.
 Only CPEngs may sign Producer Statements in New Zealand.
 More accessible for engineers practising overseas, and provides direct entry for engineers who have been assessed in an equivalent overseas jurisdiction - e.g. CEng (UK), CPEng (Australia) or PEng (USA).
 May not sign Producer Statements in New Zealand.
 You must be able to demonstrate your knowledge and application of accepted principles underpinning good practice for professional engineering that is specific to New Zealand.
 You can be assessed for Chartered Member first and complete a significantly shorter mutual recognition assessment to apply for CPEng, once you have New Zealand engineering work experience.
 Must cover understanding of current New Zealand good engineering practice, as well as showing current competence.

-Engineering New Zealand also has Chartered membership categories for Engineering Technologists and Engineering Technicians which provide recognition for engineering professionals in these important occupational roles.
-You can find out more about Chartered Technologist and Chartered Technician memberships here.
+Engineering New Zealand also has Chartered membership categories for Engineering Technologists and Engineering Technologists and Engineering Technologists and Engineering professionals in these important occupational roles.
+You can find out more about Chartered Technologist and Chartered Technologist and Engineering professionals in these important occupational roles.